Reconfigurable Intelligent Surface-assisted Multi-UAV Networks: Efficient Resource Allocation with Deep Reinforcement Learning: Parallel DRL for Joint Power Allocation and Phase-shift Matrix Optimisation

-In time step $t$, the $n$th UAV decides the transmit power $P_n$ and the IRS chooses the proper phaseshift matrix $\Phi^t$ at the state $s^t$ for maximising the EE performance.
+In time step $t$, the $n$th UAV decides the transmit power $P_n$ and the RIS chooses the proper phase-shift matrix $\Phi^t$ at the state $s^t$ for maximising the EE performance.
 In particular, our parallel model is described as in Fig. \ref{fig:Parallel}.
-The UAV and the IRS have the local information and interact with the environment to search for an optimal policy $\pi^*$.
+The UAV and the RIS have the local information and interact with the environment to search for an optimal policy $\pi^*$.
 The agents at each timestep choose and execute the action toward the environment.
 Then, the environment will respond by a value of reward toward the agents.
 Based on the responsed reward, the agents adjust the value of parameters in the action-chosen scheme for finding an optimal policy $\pi^*$.
-The details of our proposed techniques for joint optimisation of power allocation at the UAV and phaseshift matrix at the IRS are described in Alg.~\ref{alg:PDDPG}.
-The agent $N+1$ represents the IRS controller.
+The details of our proposed techniques for joint optimisation of power allocation at the UAV and phase-shift matrix at the RIS are described in Algorithm~\ref{alg:PDDPG}.
+The agent $N+1$ represents the RIS controller.